 The first thing she did was smile at me and ask me how I was.
 I don’t know why that had such an impact on me.
 But it was the first time someone had treated me with dignity and humanity in a very, very long time.

-Santa Ana has seen that highest rate of new HIV diagnosis in Orange County, at 20.6 per 100,000 people.
-With the lack of clean needles available, people who suffer from addiction reuse and share old needles, and further the spread of HIV.
+Santa Ana has seen the highest rate of new HIV diagnosis in Orange County, at 20.6 per 100,000 people.
+With the lack of clean needles available, people who suffer from addiction reuse and share old needles, and further the spread of HIV; a devastatingly vicious cycle of two illnesses: disease and addiction .
 Within Orange County, there has also been an explosion in the number of people diagnosed with Hepatitis C, increasing 201.2% from 2011 to 2015.

 Santa Ana Statistics